Camera #39627 2 1/4 x 3 1/4

 It was the answer to a fast growing

-demand at that time for a small compact camera but not missing any of the new
+demand at that time for a small compact camera

-features such as mirror reflex, focal plane shutter and above all, the
+features such as mirror reflex, focal plane shutter and above all,

 reliability of Graflex quality and workmanship combined in a light weight small